 On a daily basis, the Head of Trading, with assistance from the Business Risk group, monitors counterparty risk.
-On a daily basis, ClearBridge's Head of Trading also monitors the performance of executing brokers by reviewing trade costs analyses provided by a third party vendor utilized to measure and monitor equity securities trading performance.
-On a quarterly basis, our Brokerage Committee reviews the broker-dealers the firm has used to effect transactions on behalf of clients in each prior quarter, utilizing trade cost analyses provided by the third party vendor to enable it to evaluate the overall effectiveness of the trading desk's trading activities.
+On a daily basis, ClearBridge's Head of Trading also monitors the performance of executing brokers by reviewing trade cost analyses within the order management system and/or provided by a third-party vendor utilized to measure and monitor equity securities trading performance.
+On a quarterly basis, our Brokerage Committee reviews the broker-dealers the firm has used to effect transactions on behalf of clients in each prior quarter, utilizing trade cost analyses provided by the third-party vendor to enable it to evaluate the overall effectiveness of the trading desk's trading activities.